d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 ## Terminology review

-In today's in-class activity, we will use simulation-based methods to analyze one categorical and one quantitative variable, where the groups formed by the categorical variable are independent.
+In this week's in-class activity, we will use simulation-based methods to analyze one categorical and one quantitative variable, where the groups formed by the categorical variable are independent.
 Some terms covered in this activity are:

 * Independent groups